jiri-one/easyblog_django/README.md

 Main features of blog:
 - extensively tested (PyTest and PyTest Django)
+- for code are used linters and checkers (MyPy and PyFlakes)
 - automatic deploy to server witch GitHub WebHooks (every tag is automaticaly deployed to server)